ATHERTON YOUTH SERVICES CENTER INFORMATION

 Youth Services Center Coordinator, Madalyn Marables

 Location: Room 105 Hours of operation: 7:30 to 3:50 p.m.

 Helping Youth Promote Excellence (H.Y.P.E)

 Freshman students are mentored by senior students to form a friendship and mentor relationship.
 Seniors assist the freshman with transitioning to high school.
 Freshman and senior students’ are specially selected and referred by teacher and staff recommendations.

 Counseling and Social Service Referrals

 Referrals are provided for students and their families in need.
 Agency locations and referral numbers are available upon request.
 YSC has school supplies, emergency clothing and female hygiene items on hand as needed.
 Insurance eligible students can receive Centerstone school counseling services.

 Monthly senior workshops are provided for senior students that want additional support regarding college preparation and planning.
 Workshops include: how to write an effective scholarship essay; how to complete the financial aid application; understanding student loans; resume and employment search options; and understanding college credit hours.

-The Mpower Women program works with young ladies to provide self-esteem building activities, developing conflict, and character skills are the primary emphasis.
+The Still I Rise program works with young women to provide self-esteem building activities to improve self-awareness and character skills.

 Making A Difference Program